bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Yahya?
 Yahya, are you with us?
-Yahya, are you with us?
 Okay, I see what you wrote.
 You're not familiar with any of it.
 All right.
 Well, it doesn't really matter what I wrote.
 It's going to be Snicker.
 Because that has four votes.
-Okay, so it's going to be sneaker than next next meeting and Lucas you were saying something that I disrupted you so go ahead.
+Okay, so it's going to be Snicker, the next next meeting, and Lucas you were saying something that I disrupted you so go ahead.

 Unknown speaker: 01:14:50

-Yes, just a comment that those snapsack transactions for an observer, an external observer, It is not easy to realize it is a conjoined, because I mean it can be a batch transaction, a pay-to-many transaction.
+Yes, just a comment that those knapsack transactions for an observer, an external observer, It is not easy to realize it is a conjoined, because I mean it can be a batch transaction, a pay-to-many transaction.
 I mean in the blockchain there are lots and lots and lots of transactions with more than, I don't know, 5 inputs and 10 outputs that are not conjoined, right?
 So, It is not easy to know that that's a conjoint transaction.
 So there is not a clear fingerprint.